WW2: History's most savage and devastating war

 Japan, allies to Germany, bombs the American fleet moored at Pearl Harbor on the Hawaiian island of Oahu.

 Japan feels embittered by a US oil embargo imposed in August 1941 to stop its expansionist ambitions in China.
 In response it launches a pre-emptive knock out attack on the US in an attempt to destroy the Pacific fleet.
 But the raid fails because Japan’s main target, three US aircraft carriers, are at sea elsewhere and escape unscathed.
-Japan’s actions waken sleeping giant and US President Roosevelt declares war on Japan and Germany.
+Japan’s actions waken sleeping giant and US President Roosevelt declares war on Japan, prompting Japan’s ally Germany to declare war on the United States.

 15 February 1942